 Pay attention to the tone of voice and the words said during the advice.

 I do not know if it’s just me, but I’m a real believer in the baby being fussy; put them down (either snuggle or sing a lullaby) and help them fall asleep, but do not say “they’ll cry until they fall asleep.”

 So, I’d say it’s up to you to understand which advice will hurt you or help you walk the beautiful journey of motherhood.

 We may have all heard that couples fight a lot after having a baby.

 I wouldn’t necessarily use the word “fight,” but the fact is that things change.

-Remember that you now have a new person and responsibilities that we as mothers pay attention to, and sometimes we forget that our partners need us too.
+Remember that you now have a new person and responsibilities that we mothers pay attention to, and sometimes we forget that our partners need us.

 In such a situation, you’ll find that there will be some conflicts during the first year of motherhood as you try to adjust and find a balance.

-But with a little effort, anything is possible.
+But with a bit of effort, anything is possible.
 Take time for each other, communicate with each other, and try to understand each other.